koumoul-dev/vuetify-jsonschema-form/README.md

 The following is an initial proposition.
 It needs more thinking and testing.

-The core manages:
+The core:

-  - layout object construction from schema and other layout object manipulations
+  - manages layout object construction from schema and other layout object manipulations
-  - model reactivity, root model immutability
+  - manages model reactivity, root model immutability, full model initialization, etc
-  - global form validation (errorMessages are then dispatched to individual properties)
+  - manages schema validation
-  - data fetching
+  - manages data fetching
-  - a generic component "vjsf-property" that
+  - provides a generic component "vjsf-property"
-    - propagates schema validation information
     - renders the component provided by the lib "vjsf-property-lib" or a custom component or a slot, all with a homogenous signature (value, layout, errorMessages, @input, @change, etc.)
     - maybe also render some standard slots like before and after ?
     - uses the provide/inject pattern for awareness of ifs parent and children
-  - renders the generic component once for the root object
+  - renders vjsf-property once for the root object

-The components lib provides:
+The components lib:

-  - a main "vjsf-property-lib" component that has a common props and events signature as simple as possible to work with the core vjsf-property component (value, layout, errorMessages, @input, @change) then uses components from the target UI framework (vuetify by default)
+  - provides a main "vjsf-property-lib" component that has a common props and events signature as simple as possible to work with the core vjsf-property component (value, layout, errorMessages, @input, @change) then uses components from the target UI framework (vuetify by default)
   - a few possibilities for nested rendering:
     - the lib component can in turn use the core vjsf-property to render child properties based on their "layout" prop
     - the core component can fill slots for the lib component